Photo taken at Silas Condit Park courtesy of Pat Horsch

 Leaders do not charge for their leadership services.
 Leaders may collect entrance fees, but the charges should not exceed the outlay for the day’s event.

 Guests are welcome.
 We invite guests to try out the club by participating in up to three outings before joining.
+THIS IS NOT CURRENTLY VALID.
+OUR ACTIVITIES ARE FOR MEMBERS ONLY.

 If you have questions about an outing, please contact the leader.